ameliemaia/stylus-platonic/Readme.md

 Q: Why should you use Platonic over other 3D libraries?

-A: Platonic offers a WebGL-independent solution for generating 3D content.
+A: Platonic offers a WebGL / canvas independent solution for generating 3D content.

 Q: When will more browsers be supported?